This product must be injected under the skin (subcutaneously):

 Keep the pen you are using at room temperature and discard it after 28 days.
 Unopened pen should be stored in the refrigerator.

-Use this medication regularly and continuously to maintain its beneficial effects.
 Insulin users should be aware of the symptoms of low blood sugar, which include confusion, headache, hunger, mood changes, palpitations, rapid breathing, cold sweats and shakiness.
 These symptoms require immediate treatment, to bring your blood sugar back up to a safe level.
 This can be done with a quick source of sugar, such as: - 4 or 5 glucose tablets

 - 59 to 79 mL of liquid glucose